Royal Lancashire Militia Artillery: Background

 The 1852 Act introduced Militia Artillery units in addition to the traditional infantry regiments.
 Their role was to man coastal defences and fortifications, relieving the Royal Artillery (RA) for active service.

 History

 Under the 1852 reorganisation Lancashire was one of the counties selected to have a corps of militia artillery, and on 10 March 1853 the Lord Lieutenant (the Earl of Sefton) was requested to raise it from scratch, rather than by conversion of an existing infantry regiment.
-It came into existence on 13 April 1853 under the command of Lieutenant-Colonel Sir Duncan MacDougall, KSF, formerly of the 79th Highlanders and the British Auxiliary Legion, as the Royal Lancashire Militia Artillery.
+It came into existence on 13 April 1853 under the command of Lieutenant-Colonel Sir Duncan MacDougall, formerly of the 79th Highlanders and the British Auxiliary Legion, as the Royal Lancashire Militia Artillery.
 By the time of the unit's first training period in October 1853, 15 officers had been commissioned and 510 men enrolled in six batteries, with headquarters at Liverpool.
 Several of the officers had previous service with Regular artillery or infantry regiments, including the senior Major, Thomas Atchison, formerly of the RA.